-The first part of becoming an electrician is to enter into a electrician apprenticeship with a local Electricians Union or Guild.
+The first part of becoming an electrician is to enter into a electrician apprenticeship with a local electricians union or guild.
 Most trade or technical schools also offer apprentice programs.
-Although it varies depending on the contract the average apprenticeship lasts between 3 and 5 years.
-During this time you will learn the practical on the job skills that you need to succeed as a career electrician.
+Although it varies, depending on the contract, the average apprenticeship lasts between 3 and 5 years.
+During this time you will learn important and practical on the job skills that you absolutely need to succeed as a career electrician.

 How Long Does It Take To Become A Master Electrician?

 Once you’ve become a journeyman electrician, what does it take to become a master electrician?
 To be a licensed master electrician there are two routes you can follow.
 You can either work in the industry for around 7 years, varies depending on the state, or you can pursue an Bachelor of Science in Electrical Engineering at a university or college.
 Once one of the two requirements are met you can usually qualify to take the master electrician license exam which will test not only your practical electrician skills, but also your understanding of electrical theory and your knowledge of electrical planning.